AuteurAudio/electronics-measuring-extremely-low-noise-sources/README.md

 [Xs Phono](https://passlabs.com/sites/default/files/pass_product_brochure_15.pdf)).
 On the other hand, it is quite low compared with other low noise peers (First Watt's [F1 and F2 amps](http://www.firstwatt.com/prod.html) being good examples, though are a bit larger amplifiers).
 In the case of the best of the referenced list, Lilienfeld's Choir measures up at about 31dBV *lower* noise.
+Also, just to check that you actually looked at some of the references, this is only slightly higher baseline noise than the best of Stanford Research Systems' lock-in amplifiers.
+Pretty good.

 What matters most is that we are able to understand the amplifier more and improve it.
 Knowing that the noise density is 5.6nV/√Hz opens the door to questions regarding how we can further reduce it.
 It is very important